Shaman16x/CompilerProject/Parser/README.txt

 Description
 ------------------------------------------------------------------------
-This part of the compiler is used to parse a given file according to the grammar of the tiger language.
+This part of the compiler is a continuation of the parser.
+It now incorporates actions to build an Abstract Syntax Tree (AST.)

-To compile tiger.grm, place it in the PA2 folder (Parser) and run the make command
+To compile tiger.grm, place it in the PA3 folder (Parser) and run the make command

 Required Software: